 31. Use A Real Keyboard And Mouse

-Now here is the thing, the image at the top of this post is alluring—a nice woman sitting on her bed drinking coffee and working on her laptop.
+Here is the thing: the image at the top of this post is alluring—a nice woman sitting on her bed drinking coffee and working on her laptop.
 But the reality is if you want to be effective and productive, you seriously need a proper keyboard and mouse.
-Connect them via Bluetooth, and you can hit maximum words per minute and not waste time.
+Connect them via Bluetooth, and you can hit maximum words per minute without wasting time.

 Even more importantly, use a real mouse, not the touchpad on your laptop.
-There is literally nothing more effective than a mouse, not a touchscreen, and certainly not a trackpad.
+Nothing is more effective than a mouse, not a touchscreen, and certainly not a trackpad.

 32. Get A Wireless Headset With A Mute Button

-Now to try and reduce the 2,000 hours per year you spend chained to your desk, you should invest in a wireless headset.
+Now, to reduce the 2,000 hours per year you spend chained to your desk, you should invest in a wireless headset.
 As a remote worker, all of your conversations mean you are chained to your PC.
-With a wireless headset, you can get up and roam around your house and still have that conversation.
-It is better for your body, and I found that when I am walking around and gesticulating when I talk, my voice and presence are much more effective.
+With a wireless headset, you can get up, roam around your house, and still have that conversation.
+It is better for your body, and I found that my voice and presence are much more effective when I am walking around and gesticulating when I talk.

 Need a coffee during a meeting?
 Just get up, go to the kitchen, put yourself on mute, and make the coffee.